Self Assessment - Negotiation Strategy

 - Economics, Finance, & Analytics

-What is Self Assessment when strategically planning a negotiation?
+What is Self Assessment in a Negotiation?

 A good negotiator begins by the strategic planning process by assessing her interests, BATNAs, and otherwise framing up their side of the negotiation.
 In doing so, she will seek to understand both sides of the negotiation.